ido50/Svsh/README.md

 Ido Perlmuter <ido at ido50 dot net>.

-Thanks to the guys at the [supervision mailing list](http://skarnet.org/lists.html#supervision) for helping out with suggestions.
+Thanks to the guys at the [supervision mailing list](http://skarnet.org/lists.html#supervision), especially Colin Booth, for helping out with suggestions and information.

 # LICENSE AND COPYRIGHT